PolymerGuy/recolo/docs/install.rst

 Prerequisites::

-    This toolkit is tested on Python 3.6
+    This toolkit is tested on Python 3.7
     We recommend the use of virtualenv

 Start to clone this repo to your preferred location::

-   git init
    git clone https://github.com/PolymerGuy/axitom.git